-- (i) The Fire Rescue Chief is to report to the scene of an accident and/or fire & advises control. - (j) Chief of Workers - He/she sets up and cleans up Flag Stations and ensures that Flag Station is in a safe spot, assigns Flag Station personnel. - (ii) Gives safety meeting at the beginning of the day to Safety Crew. - (iii) Coordinates flag rules with drivers
+- (i) The Fire Rescue Chief is to report to the scene of an accident and/or fire. - (i) Chief of Workers - He/she sets up and cleans up Flag Stations and ensures that Flag Station is in a safe spot, assigns Flag Station personnel. - (ii) Gives safety meeting at the beginning of the day to Safety Crew.